Top Things to Do While in Bhutan

 Explore the Medieval Fortresses

 The medieval fortresses locally known as Dzong are an integral part of Bhutan and its culture and tradition.
-Few Dzongs in Bhutan predate medieval period while the rest of it were mostly built during the 16th and 17th century.
-The origins of the Dzongs are primarily credited to Zhabdrung, the founder of Bhutan and he basically ascribed the significant roles that Dzongs continue to play even in the modern times.
-The unification different states under single rule were commemorated with the construction of Dzongs.
+Few Dzongs in Bhutan predate the medieval period while the rest of them were mostly built during the 16th and 17th centuries.
+The origins of the Dzongs are primarily credited to Zhabdrung, the founder of Bhutan and he basically ascribed the significant roles that Dzongs continue to play even in modern times.
+The unification of different states under a single rule was commemorated with the construction of Dzongs.
 Its presence in a region symbolized the recognition of a centralized authority.
 The Dzongs were then assigned as the seat of the district administration and it also housed the monastic community in the region.
-During the times of war, the Dzongs were also used as a military barrack.
+During times of war, the Dzongs were also used as a military barrack.
 The defense fort in Paro known as the Drugyel Dzong and the Punakha Dzong has many accounts of successfully defending foreign invasions.
-Dzongs are a great source of information for traveler interested in learning more about the history of Bhutan.
+Dzongs are a great source of information for travelers interested in learning more about the history of Bhutan.